MohanGsk/ApplicationInsights-Home/CONTRIBUTING.md

 # How to Contribute

-One of the best ways to contribute is to participate in disccusions and discuss issues.
+One of the best ways to contribute is to participate in discussions and discuss issues.
 You can also contribute by submitting pull requests with code changes.

 ## General feedback and discussion
 Please start a discuss on the [Home repo issue tracker](https://github.com/Microsoft/AppInsights-Home/issues).
 If you have feedback regarding the overall feature set of Application Insights, you can also participate at the [Application Insights User Voice](http://aka.ms/aiuservoice).